Scout24/snakepit/README.md

 * Change package name from `product`-`conda-dist` to something the user can select.
 * Figure out how to get the cram-plugin to write coverge data too
+* Maybe we can delete things from the miniconda install that are not required since it is now static.
+E.g. stuff in `pkg`.
+This would help to reduce the size of the final RPM.